Semi-device-dependent blind quantum tomography: Introduction

 As a first result of this work, we establish that the key step of an IHT algorithm that solves the blind tomography problem is \NP{}-hard.
 To overcome this obstacle, we propose an IHT algorithm that solves a slightly relaxed version of the blind tomography problem: the task of de-mixing a sum of $n$ different low-rank quantum states $\rho_i$, i.e.,\ data of the form

 where $\{e_i\}_{i=1}^n$ denotes the standard orthonormal basis.
-An efficient IHT algorithm for the de-mixing problem of low-rank matrices was developed and analyzed in Ref.~\cite{StrohmerWei:2017}.
+An efficient IHT algorithm for the de-mixing problem of low-rank matrices was developed and analysed in Ref.~\cite{StrohmerWei:2017}.
 This algorithm can be readily adapted to our problem.

 But relaxing the blind tomography problem to the de-mixing problem artificially introduces an overhead in the number of unknown degrees of freedom of the problem scaling as $2drn$, and in particular linearly with the number of calibration parameters in the model.
-This leads to an unfavourable situation in a two-fold manner: First, determining a large number of calibration parameters also requires a large number of measurement settings as the cost per calibration parameter scales with the dimension $d$ of the quantum system.
+This leads to an unfavourable situation in a two-fold manner: First, determining many calibration parameters also requires many measurement settings as the cost per calibration parameter scales with the dimension $d$ of the quantum system.
 Second, a necessary condition for a well-posed blind de-mixing problem of rank-$r$ with a maximal number of $d^2$ linearly independent measurements of the form \eqref{eq:intro_data_sparsede-mixing} is that there are more linearly independent measurements than real parameters, i.e., $2 r n d \leq d^2$.
 This means that the simultaneous determination of a certain number of calibration parameters $n$ can in principle only work for sufficiently large system dimension $d$ in many situations.
 This causes severe constraints in the achievable self-calibration for small system sizes.

 We argue that an additional well-motivated structural assumption can render the blind tomography much more broadly applicable.
-Our argument is based on the observation that the problem of determining an accurate estimate of the quantum state in the blind setting involves solving two distinct sub-problems: first, one needs to determine which ones of many potential error models of the measurement contribute.
+This structure is exploited in our new {\emph{sparse-demixing thresholding} (SDT) algorithm.} Our argument is based on the observation that the problem of determining an accurate estimate of the quantum state in the blind setting involves solving two distinct sub-problems: first, one needs to determine which ones of many potential error models of the measurement contribute.
 Second, one needs to estimate the calibration parameters of these models.
 Generically, there are many potential models that parametrize, for instance, the deviation of every imperfect implementation of a fixed measurement setting from its ideal implementation.